-The Trust owns and manages many acres of land to the north and west of Coldharbour, including the sites of the cricket pitch, the memorial ground, Leith Hill Place and Leith Hill Tower.
-The land extends north towards Wotton and then on to the North Downs ridge.
+The National Trust owns and manages thousands of acres of land to the north and west of Coldharbour, including the sites of the cricket pitch, the memorial ground, Leith Hill Place and Leith Hill Tower.
+There are rangers for Leith Hill, Holmwood Common, Ranmore and Westcott, contact details below.